 To improve the efficiency and effectiveness of how it managed criminal case information, CGIS needed an enterprise records management system that would streamline the collection, sharing, and reporting of criminal investigation data.

 CGIS selected Hexagon Safety & Infrastructure to implement a records management system – a solution to replace the agency’s paper-based information management processes.

 The system allows easy sharing of records and tasks.
 No matter where agents are located, they can access reports and get updates in real time.
-Hexagon’s WebRMS has also decreased the time from inception to approval of cases.
+Hexagon’s Intergraph InPursuit WebRMS has also decreased the time from inception to approval of cases.
 Agents now spend more time doing follow-up activities and less time preparing reports or entering data into outdated IT systems.
-WebRMS also allows CGIS agents to establish patterns and links with relational database elements, enabling easier identification of possible crimes, which enables CGIS to be proactive, instead of reactive.
+I talso allows CGIS agents to establish patterns and links with relational database elements, enabling easier identification of possible crimes, which enables CGIS to be proactive, instead of reactive.